boots-edu/textbook/source/text/8-testing/testing.md

 * Validate the software behaves as expected on exceptional cases

 ## Verification and Validation
 * ***Verification*** refers to the set of tasks that ensure that the software correctly implements a specific function.
-It means “Are we building the product correctly?”.
+It means "Are we building the product correctly?".
 * ***Validation*** refers to a different set of tasks that ensure that the software that has been built is traceable to customer requirements.
-It means “Are we building the correct product?”.
+It means "Are we building the correct product?".

 ## Motivation
 A little history to motivate the discussion.